theimpossibleastronaut/rmw/README.md

 == Configuration File ==

-Documentation explaining the configuration can be found in 'etc/rmwrc'
+Documentation explaining the configuration can be found in rmwrc.

 Waste folders will be created automatically. (e.g. if '$HOME/trash.rmw' is listed in the config file, these 3 directories will be created: